christianbator/zed-open-capture-mac/README.md

 // Create a video capture instance
 VideoCapture videoCapture;

-// Open the stream with a color space (YUV, GREYSCALE, RGB, or BGR) videoCapture.open(RGB); // Defaults to HD2K and 15 fps
+// Open the stream with a color space: YUV, GREYSCALE, RGB, or BGR
+// (resolution defaults to HD2K and 15 fps)
+videoCapture.open(RGB);

-// Alternatively open the stream with a specified resolution and frame rate
+// Alternatively, open the stream with a specified resolution and frame rate
 // (see `zed_video_capture.h` for available resolutions, frame rates, and color spaces) videoCapture.open<HD720, FPS_60>(RGB);
 ```